auth0/docs/articles/protocols/oauth2/mitigate-csrf-attacks.md

 By using the state parameter to hold a correlation value for verification, malicious requests can be denied.

 ::: note
-Most modern OIDC and OAuth2 SDKs, including Auth0.js in Single Page Applications, handle the state generation and validation automatically.
+Most modern OIDC and OAuth2 SDKs, including Auth0.js in single-page Applications, handle the state generation and validation automatically.
 :::

-*need steps here*

-## Keep reading

-*

 1. Before redirecting a request to the [IdP](/identityproviders), have the application generate a random string.
 For example: